Stacey Surveys Ltd

 An Commercial EPC is only required when a building is constructed, sold or rented out.
 Not only in West Wales but Wales and England.

-EPCs for non-dwellings must be produced by an accredited non-domestic energy assessor, who is a member of a government approved accreditation scheme.
+A commercial EPC certificate for non-dwellings must be produced by an accredited non-domestic energy assessor, who is a member of a government approved accreditation scheme.
 Our assessor Phil Stacey can carry out a survey of your Commercial property in West Wales, and and supply you with a commercial EPC.

 Quidos and Elmhurst accredited Phil Stacey is a qualified, accredited and insured Commercial Energy Assessor with 10 years’ experience, offering a warm & efficient service, putting clients at ease and providing a professional service to commercial clients throughout West Wales.

-Whether you need a single or multiple EPC reports may depend on the heating systems, and your future plans for the building.
+Whether you need a single or multiple commercial EPC reports may depend on the heating systems, and your future plans for the building.

 Local weights and measures authorities in West Wales, usually through their trading standards officers are responsible for enforcing the requirement to have a Commercial EPC on sale or let of a building.
 See EPC enforcement and fines.